 Hang the LED strip where it belongs and press it into the surface with your hand.
 Peel, place, and press until the entire length has adhered to the wall.
 Don’t rush anything; give yourself plenty of time to finish it.

-Method 2: Mount The Lights With A Mounting Putty
+How to Mount The Lights with a Mounting Putty

 Gather Your Supplies